 The arguments to for-each are like the arguments to map, but for-each calls proc for its side effects rather than for its values.
 Unlike map, for-each is guaranteed to call proc on the elements of the lists in order from the first element(s) to the last, and the value returned by for-each is unspecified.
 If more than one list is given and not all lists have the same length, for-each terminates when the shortest list runs out.
-The lists may be circular, but it is an error if they are all circular.
+The lists can be circular, but it is an error if all of them are circular.